Frank Belknap Long: Early life and education

 A lifelong resident of New York City, Long was educated in the New York City public school system.
+In his autobiographical introduction to his collection The Early Long he recalls: "After graduating from PS24, just north of Mt Morris Park in Harlem, I attended De Witt Clinton High School for four years and managed to graduate despite a spectacular lack of competence in algebra and geometry".
 As a boy he was fascinated by natural history, and wrote that he dreamed of running "away from home and explore the great rain forests of the Amazon."
 He developed his interest in the weird by reading the Oz books, Jules Verne, and H.G.
-Wells as well as Ambrose Bierce and Edgar Allan Poe.
+Wells, as well as Ambrose Bierce and Edgar Allan Poe.
 Though writing was to be his life's work, he once commented that as "important as writing is, I could have been completely happy if I had a secure position in a field that has always had a tremendous emotion and an imaginative appeal for me—that of natural history."

 In his late teens, Long was active in the United Amateur Press Association (UAPA) in which he won a prize from The Boy's World (around 1919) and thus discovered amateur journalism.
 His first published tale was "Dr Whitlock's Price (United Amateur, March 1920).
 Long's story in UAPA, "The Eye Above the Mantel" (1921), a pastiche of Edgar Allan Poe caught the eye of H. P. Lovecraft, sparking a friendship and correspondence that would endure until Lovecraft's death in 1937.

-Long attended New York University from 1920 to 1921, studying journalism.
+Long attended the Washington Square branch of New York University from 1920 to 1921, studying commerce and journalism.
 He later transferred to Columbia, leaving without a degree.
 In 1921, he suffered a severe attack of appendicitis, leading to a ruptured appendix and peritonitis.
-He spent a month in New York's Roosevelt Hospital, where he came close to dying.
+He spent a month in New York's Roosevelt Hospital, where he came close to dying (an experience recounted in his poem "In Hospital."
 Long's brush with death propelled him into the decision to leave college and pursue a freelance writing career.